lbillon/PiGrow/readme.md

 Tech
 -----------
-PIGrower is powered by the following technologies :
+PIGrow is powered by the following technologies :

 * Java JEE
 * The Spring Framework ()